On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Quantum Graphs

-Our goal is to obtain similar technical results for $\numBipHomsTo{H}[p]$ as have been established for $\numHomsTo{H}[p]$.
-In particular, we aim to establish a notion equivalent to "order~$p$ reduced graph $H$" and we aim to establish pinning also for the problem $\numBipHomsTo{H}[p]$.
-In fact, by the adaptability of Corollary~\ref{cor:hom_matrix_nonsingular_mod_p} to subgroups of homomorphisms we will solve both tasks in the same manner as established for $\numHomsTo{H}[p]$.
+Our goal is to obtain similar technical results for $\probNumBipHom{H}[p]$ as we obtained for $\probNumHom{H}[p]$.
+In particular, we aim to establish both a notion equivalent to \enquote{order~$p$ reduced graph $H$} and pinning for the problem $\probNumBipHom{H}[p]$.
+By the adaptability of Corollary~\ref{cor:hom_matrix_nonsingular_mod_p} to restricted subclasses of homomorphisms, we solve both tasks in the same manner as for $\probNumHom{H}[p]$.
+The main task is thus to adjust the notions and concepts used in the previous part of this section to bip-graphs.
+For the sake of completeness, we provide all details.